START YOUR FREE CONSULTATION: CALL OR TEXT NOW (844) 629-3476

 Chronic pain can be difficult enough to deal with.
 It is an endless cycle of hurting and wondering if and how you will ever feel better.
 Losing your dexterity or experiencing your muscles break down is unimaginable.
 Untreated CRPS will dramatically decrease your quality of life.
 If you suspect that you might be suffering from CRPS, get checked out by a doctor immediately, and then contact the May Firm.

-If you are suffering from CRPS, you need a personal injury attorney who knows what you are going through and who takes a sincere interest in your case.
-At the May Firm, we take your hardships personally.
+If you’re suffering from CRPS, you need a personal injury attorney who understands what you are going through and takes a sincere interest in your case.
+At the May Firm, we take your hardships personally, and we’ve been successful in winning compensation for CRPS patients.

-The outcome of your case will impact the rest of your life, so it is important that it is handled properly.
-We have years of experience handling CRPS cases and winning large settlements for our clients.
-We know what we are doing.
-Let us fight for you.
+The outcome of your case will impact the rest of your life, so the May Firm will ensure that it is handled properly.
+We have years of experience taking on CRPS cases and winning large settlements for our clients – let us fight for you.

 The May Firm has offices in San Luis Obispo, Bakersfield, Santa Barbara, Santa Maria, San Diego, Fresno, Chula Vista, Ventura, and Long Beach.
 Give us a call at (866) 678-4711 to schedule your free consultation!